danielecioffo/SoundHabit/README.md

 * *FeatureExtractor*: module that contains the Python server that extracts audio features from songs
 * *SoundHabit*: module that contains the actual Java application
 * *Dump Neo4j*: directory that contains a dump of the database
-* *Test Set*: directory that contains some songs to test the genre classification

 ## Execute
 To start the client side of the application, please load the SoundHabit module into IntelliJ (or others IDE) and run the main function of the it.unipi.dii.inginf.dmml.soundhabit.app class.